guikarai/ELK-CPACF/part2.md

 ## 1. Seting-up an ELK infrastructure
 An ELK stack can be implemented very easily, not matter the processor architecture.

-If you want to monitor a LinuxONE Crypto activities with an ELK running on x86, please follow the following instructions:
-- Deploying a docker ELK on Linux: https://github.com/deviantony/docker-elk

-If you want to monitor a LinuxONE Crypto activities with an ELK running also on LinuxONE, please follow the following instructions:
-- Building Elasticsearch on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Elasticsearch
-- Buidling Logstash on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Logstash
-- Building Kibana on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Kibana

-(Recommanded) If you want to monitor a LinuxONE Crypto activities after deploying a docker ELK on Linux:LinuxONE, please follow the following instructions:

 Required tool:
 ```
 sudo apt-get install git docker docker-compose